Enable Two-Factor Authentication in Neevcloud Account

 Click on 'Set up Authenticator Application' to proceed with the configuration.

-Open your Google Authenticator app and scan the displayed QR code.
+Open your Authenticator app and scan the displayed QR code.
 Once scanned, enter the verification code generated by the app to complete the authentication process.

 Give the name device and click on the submit.